 At Johns Hopkins, our pelvic health physical therapists are specially trained to evaluate and treat different types of pelvic floor dysfunction, helping you improve your quality of life.
-We work with patients of all ages and genders, and offer several convenient clinic locations in the Baltimore area through the Johns Hopkins Rehabilitation Network.
+We work with patients of all ages and genders, and offer several convenient clinic locations through the Johns Hopkins Rehabilitation Network.

 Pelvic Floor Therapy: Why Choose Johns Hopkins